How to Negotiate Salary for Your Next Career Move

 Posted by Fremantle Resume on 4 Nov 2024

-Negotiating your salary is an arduous process because it requires you to balance what you believe you’re worth with the amount an employer believes they can afford.
-But, if it’s done correctly it can be a positive experience for both parties that results in a better salary for the employee and greater employee engagement in their work.
-Here’s how you can negotiate your salary confidently.
+Negotiating your salary is difficult to talk about, because it involves balancing what you think you’re worth versus the amount an employer believes they’ll be able to afford.
+However, if done correctly, it can be a positive experience for both the employer and employee, which results in a higher salary for the employee, as well as greater engagement of the employee in their job.
+Here’s how you can make your salary negotiation a success.

-• Before you negotiate your salary make sure you research market rates as well as industry standards to make sure that your salary request is realistic.
+• Before you make a salary offer, research market rates and industry standards to ensure that your salary request is realistic.

-• Gather information through connecting with colleagues through websites like LinkedIn Salary and Glassdoor, and contacting professional networks.
+• Collect information through the networking of colleagues, using websites like LinkedIn Salary and Glassdoor, and reaching out to professional networks.

-• Make a list of talking points ahead time, including education & certification as well as years of relevant knowledge, accomplishments and achievements and unique skills qualifications, industry knowledge and potential for training.
+• Plan your talk points ahead of time, including education and certifications as well as years of relevant experiences, achievements and results as well as unique skill sets and qualities, industry knowledge, and the potential for further training.

-• In the course of negotiations, you should be assured and confident but remain flexible and open.
-Highlight tangible results that you achieved in your previous positions.
+• During the negotiation, be assertive and confident, yet flexible and open.
+You should highlight tangible results you’ve had in your previous positions.

-• Keep a positive attitude throughout the conversation and make sure you are listening actively.
+• Maintain a positive mood throughout the conversation and practice active listening.

 Do your research

-Before you enter any negotiations regarding salary, it’s essential to conduct thorough research on current market rates and industry standards to make sure your salary offer is realistic.
-Factors that might impact this include experience levels, the size of your company and the location of the company. (?).
-One way to gather information is to network with colleagues and others within your field of work.
+Before you enter any negotiations regarding salary, it’s essential to conduct a thorough study of standard industry rates and market rates to make sure your salary offer is reasonable.
+The factors that could affect this include levels of experience degree, size of the company, and location (?).
+One great way to gather information is to network with your colleagues or those who are in the same job field.

 Research Online

-Utilizing online sources, like [LinkedIn Salary] (https: //www. linkedin. com/salary) and [Glassdoor] (https: //www. glassdoor. com/Salaries/index. htm) You can find a an additional perspective on the salary range that benchmarking businesses are providing for same job.
-It will provide you with an idea of current market prices and also other aspects related to a job.
+Utilizing online sources, like [LinkedIn Salary] (https: //www. linkedin. https://www.linkedin.com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index.
+Htm) You can find a more substantial approach towards the salary range that benchmarking that companies offer for the exact job.
+This gives you an idea of current market rate plus few other factors related to a job.

-Learn more by talking to people who have had similar roles or reaching out via the professional networks and brainstorming with professionals in professional organizations.
+Learn more by talking to people who have had similar roles, or reaching out through professionally-oriented networks in addition to brainstorming members within professional organizations.

-Preparing for any negotiations is always a good time spent.
-You’ll be much more confident when making your case if you have a clearly defined set of talking points outlined in advance.
+Time spent preparing for any meeting is time well spent.
+You’ll feel more confident when the presentation of your case if have a list of points to discuss ahead of time.

-Here are a few examples of things you might consider during your salary negotiation:
+Here are some ideas of items you might consider during your salary negotiation:

 Be confident & concise